VincentLanglet/Twig-CS-Fixer/README.md

 By default, the generic standard is enabled with the twig coding standard rules and the following sniffs:
  - `BlankEOFSniff`: Ensure that files ends with one blank line.
  - `EmptyLinesSniff`: Checks that there are not 2 empty lines following each other.
+ - `TrailingSpaceSniff`: Ensure that files has no trailing spaces.

 If you want to use a custom standard and/or add/disable a sniff, you can provide your own configuration with a `.twig-cs-fixer.php` file which returns a `TwigCsFixer\Config\Config` class.
 For instance,